JamesAndrewJackson13/win-10-virtual-desktop-enhancer/README.md

-# Windows 10 Virtual Desktop Enhancer
+# Windows 10 Virtual Desktop Enhancer (FORK)

-**Warning:** I am officially no longer maintaining this project due to lack of time and interest.
-Thanks for using it and for all of your work towards helping me improve it. -sdias
+## Preface
+This is a fork of the initial [win-10-virtual-desktop-enhancer](https://github.com/sdias/win-10-virtual-desktop-enhancer) code, made on Feb.
+22 2019.
+Reason for the fork was due to the initial project being archived at the time with a number of pull requests un-merged.
+This fork is likely to not be actively maintained; however I will do my best to list all merges/changes from the base version.
+If by chance someone stumbles on this, I hope it proves useful.

+### Changes from Base Repo
+ - []

+---

 ## Introduction